-Eviction history in the last 4 years, and/or Eviction history for the past 3 years from federally assisted housing for drug related criminal activity will result in a denial.
+Eviction history or landlord tenant court records in the last 4 years will result in a denial.

-- That an applicant is or is perceived to be or has been or has been perceived to be, a victim of domestic violence, dating violence, stalking, sexual assault, or has a prior eviction on his/her record due to being the victim of domestic violence, dating violence, stalking or sexual assault is not an appropriate basis for denial of tenancy.
+If an applicant is or is perceived to be or has been or has been perceived to be, a victim of domestic violence, dating violence, stalking, sexual assault, or has a prior eviction on his/her record due to being the victim of domestic violence is not an appropriate basis for denial of tenancy.
 Landlord may request that an individual certify that the individual is a victim of domestic violence, dating violence, sexual assault, or stalking, and that the incident or incidents in question are bona fide incidents of such actual or threatened abuse.
-The individual shall provide a copy of such certification within 14 days after an owner, manager, public housing agency, or assisted housing provider requests such certification.
-An individual may satisfy the certification requirement by providing the requesting owner, manager, public housing agency, or assisted housing provider with documentation signed by an employee, agent, or volunteer of a victim service provider, an attorney, a member of the clergy, a medical professional, or any other professional, from whom the victim has sought assistance in addressing domestic violence, dating violence, sexual assault, or stalking or the effects of the abuse. - All information provided to an owner, manager, public housing agency, or assisted housing provider, including the fact that an individual is a victim of domestic violence, dating violence, sexual assault, or stalking, shall be retained in the strictest confidence by such owner, manager, public housing agency, or assisted housing provider, and shall neither be entered into any shared database, nor provided to any related entity, except to the extent that disclosure is requested or consented to by the individual in writing or otherwise required by applicable law.
+The individual shall provide a copy of such certification within 14 days after an owner, Community Manager, public housing agency, or assisted housing provider requests such certification.
+An individual may satisfy the certification requirement by providing the requesting owner, Community Manager, public housing agency, or assisted housing provider with documentation signed by an employee, agent, or volunteer of a victim service provider, an attorney, a member of the clergy, a medical professional, or any other professional, from whom the victim has sought assistance in addressing domestic violence, dating violence, sexual assault, or stalking or the effects of the abuse.

+All information provided to an owner, Community Manager, public housing agency, or assisted housing provider, including the fact that an individual is a victim of domestic violence, dating violence, sexual assault, or stalking, shall be retained in the strictest confidence by such owner, Community Manager, public housing agency, or assisted housing provider, and shall neither be entered into any shared database, nor provided to any related entity, except to the extent that disclosure is requested or consented to by the individual in writing or otherwise required by applicable law.